arodr967/SieveOfEratosthenes/ReadMe.txt

 How to compile and link files for execution:

-If running the program in Linux or Windows, please use the following:
+If running the program in Linux or Windows, please use the following to compile:

 gcc SieveOfEratosthenes_A2_main.c SieveOfEratosthenes_A2_primeSieve.c SieveOfEratosthenes_A2_printPrime.c SieveOfEratosthenes_A2.h -lm

 NOTE: Must use -lm, because of <math.h>

-If running the program in OS X, please use the following:
+If running the program in OS X, please use the following to compile:

 gcc SieveOfEratosthenes_A2_main.c SieveOfEratosthenes_A2_primeSieve.c SieveOfEratosthenes_A2_printPrime.c SieveOfEratosthenes_A2.h